 Lettuce is a powerhouse of essential nutrients for our body’s health and vitality.
 The oil, cold pressed from the lettuce seeds, retains all of these nutrients.
 Lettuce seed oil was considered a precious remedy for numerous diseases by the Ancient Egyptians, and the lettuce seeds were so revered that they have been discovered in pharaonic tombs.

-Vitamins and minerals found in lettuce seed oil includes calcium, iron, magnesium, phosphorus, potassium, sodium, and zinc, plus vitamins such as A, B6, C, E, K, folate, niacin, riboflavin, thiamin, in addition to carbohydrates, protein and omega-3 and omega-6 fatty acids.
+Vitamins and minerals found in lettuce seed oil include calcium, iron, magnesium, phosphorus, potassium, sodium, and zinc, plus vitamins such as A, B6, C, E, K, folate, niacin, riboflavin, thiamin, in addition to carbohydrates, protein and omega-3 and omega-6 fatty acids.
 This combination brings a plethora of health benefits.
 Here’s just twenty to keep you going:

 Lettuce seed oil is best known for its sleep inducing abilities.
 The effects have been compared to those of a well known commonly prescribed medication for anxiety and sleep.
-A 2013 research isolated a depressant chemical which demonstrated significant sedative effects, blocking the excitatory signal processes of neural and muscular tissues, and decreasing heart rate and ventricular contractions.
+A 2013 research isolated a depressant chemical that demonstrated significant sedative effects, blocking the excitatory signal processes of neural and muscular tissues, and decreasing heart rate and ventricular contractions.
 Two further substances, lactucarium and lactucin also help to promote sleep, sedating the nervous system and inducing relaxation.
-Best of all, its non-toxic and even suitable for children!
+Best of all, it’s non-toxic and even suitable for children!

 During Ancient times lettuce seed oil was widely used to reduce anxiety.
 Detailed research has confirmed its anxiolytic (anti-anxiety) properties, which in animal tests were indicated to be quite prolific.
-Research isolated a depressant chemical which blocks the excitatory signal processes of muscular and neural tissues.
+Research isolated a depressant chemical that blocks the excitatory signal processes of muscular and neural tissues.
 Its effect has been compared to a well known and commonly prescribed medication to treat anxiety and sleep problems.
 Another substance called lactucarium also helps in calming the nervous system, promoting relaxation.

 Rich in vitamins A and C, lettuce seed oil can help to boost the immune system and help protect the body against infection.

-Antioxidants act as barriers to free radicals which are produced during cellular metabolism, counteracting and neutralising them, and thus preventing the free radicals from attacking cells, healthy tissues and DNA, thereby reducing the risk of many diseases such as heart disease and certain cancers.
+Antioxidants act as barriers to free radicals which are produced during cellular metabolism, counteracting and neutralising them, and thus preventing the free radicals from attacking cells, healthy tissues, and DNA, thereby reducing the risk of many diseases such as heart disease and certain cancers.
 A study published in the journal Ancient Science of Life Journal indicated that lettuce possesses antioxidants with significant free radical-scavenging capabilities.

 Being a powerhouse of nutrients, in particular iron, magnesium, potassium and B-complex vitamins, lettuce seed oil enhances and increases the metabolism system.